-The Department requires that all subrecipients will commence programming on or before Oct.
-16, 2023, and end no earlier than April 12, 2024.
-Failure to follow this guideline may result in the reduction of the first fiscal year's funding award or grant termination.
+The Department requires that all subrecipients commence programming on or before October 14, 2024, and end no earlier than April 11, 2025.
+Failure to follow this guideline may result in a reduction of the first fiscal year's funding award or grant termination.